agouin/ethereum-miner/README.md

 #### Ubuntu
 - NVIDIA
-  - /etc/X11/xorg.conf
+  - /etc/X11/xorg.conf (example file provided)
     - To allow overclocking, include `Option "Coolbits" "28"` for your NVIDIA devices
     - When a monitor is not plugged in to a device, make sure that you are using the `Option "AllowEmptyInitialConfiguration" "true"` for the device and ensure that the screens are declared in the `Section "ServerLayout"`
-    - Example xorg.conf file provided
   - Use nvidia-settings to overclock
     ```bash
     # Example for GTX 1060